Brotherhood of Mutants: Mystique's Second Brotherhood

-During the threat of the Legacy Virus, Mystique organized another Brotherhood, drawing members from nearly every incarnation, and adding Sabretooth and Martinique Jason to the lineup.
-A training session also showed a new Super Sabre and Commando, but they were not included on the mission.
-This Brotherhood attempted to kill senator Robert Kelly (thwarted by Cable, Gambit, Beast, Colossus and Pyro), but managed to assassinate Moira MacTaggert before they were disbanded.
+During the threat of the Legacy Virus, Mystique organized another Brotherhood, drawing members from nearly every incarnation like Avalanche, Blob, Toad, and Post and adding Sabretooth and Martinique Jason to the lineup.
+A training session also showed a new Super Sabre and Crimson Commando, but they were not included on the mission.
+This Brotherhood attempted to kill Senator Robert Kelly.
+This plot was thwarted by Cable, Gambit, Beast, Colossus, and Pyro (who died from the Legacy Virus saving Senator Kelly from Post), but managed to assassinate Moira MacTaggert before they were disbanded.

 The Brotherhood

 Later, a short-lived Marvel series called The Brotherhood featured a large group of mutant terrorists, unrelated to any other version of the Brotherhood.
 The group was founded by the mutants Hoffman, Orwell and Marshal, but Marshal left the group and became a government agent.
 Hoffman hid his identity under the alias "X".
 Marshal had the orders to take down the Brotherhood, but was really planning on killing Hoffman and becoming the new "X".
 This series was cancelled after nine issues, at which point all members had either been killed in the power struggle between Hoffman and Marshal or by the publicity-driven X-Force (later renamed X-Statix).